-5 The Accounts and Audit (Wales) Regulations 2014 require the Authority to prepare and publish a statement of accounts on an annual basis.
-The timescales prescribed within the regulations require a draft statement of accounts to be issued by the 31 May with an audit deadline of the 31 July each year.

-- 6 In recent years, and due to the Covid constraints which have impacted on both the production and audit of the statement of accounts, the deadlines have been relaxed.
-This is permissible within the regulations (regulation 10.4). - 7 More recently, Audit Wales confirmed that it would not be able to achieve the deadline of the 31 July 2023 for the audit of the draft statement of accounts and provided an alternative deadline of the 30 November 2023.
-This was discussed by the Authority at its meeting of 21 April 2023, and it was confirmed that the draft statement of accounts would be prepared by 30 June 2023.
-Appropriate notices have been placed on the Authority's website to confirm this. - 8 This approach is consistent with the advice of the Welsh Government following consultation with the Society of Welsh Treasurers.
-The Welsh Government expectation is that the draft statement of accounts for 2022/23 should be prepared no later than 31 July 2023. - 9 The Statement of Accounts for 2022/23 are currently being progressed and the draft out-turn position for both revenue and capital expenditure have been finalised.
+- The Accounts and Audit (Wales) Regulations 2014 require the Authority to prepare and publish a statement of accounts on an annual basis.
+The timescales prescribed within the regulations require a draft statement of accounts to be issued by the 31 May with an audit deadline of the 31 July each year. - In recent years, and due to the Covid constraints which have impacted on both the production and audit of the statement of accounts, the deadlines have been relaxed.
+This is permissible within the regulations (regulation 10.4). - More recently, Audit Wales confirmed that it would not be able to achieve the deadline of the 31 July 2023 for the audit of the draft statement of accounts and provided an alternative deadline of the 30 November 2023.
+This was discussed by the Authority at its meeting of 21 April 2023.
+Appropriate notices have been placed on the Authority's website to confirm this. - This approach is consistent with the advice of the Welsh Government following consultation with the Society of Welsh Treasurers.
+The Welsh Government expectation is that the draft statement of accounts for 2022/23 should be prepared no later than 31 July 2023. - The Statement of Accounts for 2022/23 are currently being progressed and the unaudited outturn position for both revenue and capital expenditure have been finalised.